reneherrero/dbc-rs/CONTRIBUTING.md

 - Follow the existing code style in the project
 - Use `cargo fmt` to format your code (configuration is in `rustfmt.toml`)
-- Maximum line length is 100 characters
-- Use 4 spaces for indentation in Rust files

 #### Documentation